-The first commercial use of purified Neodymium was in glass coloration, starting with experiments by Leo Moser in November 1927.
+The first commercial use of purified Neodymium was in glass colouration, starting with experiments by Leo Moser in November 1927.
 He worked with scientists from Germany and England in the 1920s to perfect his process.
-Glass manufacturers from Czechoslovakia, Italy, Spain, England, and the U.S. followed example, adding the compound to art glass, tableware, jewellery, and other items to take advantage of its colour-changing properties.
+Glass manufacturers from Czechoslovakia, Italy, Spain, England, and the U.S. followed his example, adding the compound to art glass, tableware, jewellery, and other items to take advantage of its colour-changing properties.

 The resulting “Alexandrite” glass remains a signature colour of the Moser glassworks to this day.
 The colour of Neodymium compounds is often a reddish-purple, but it changes with the type of lighting.
 Neodymium glass appears lilac (or sometimes pink) in natural sunlight or yellow artificial light, and smoky blue in fluorescent/white light.
 The shades of lilac, pink and blue can vary greatly depending on the glass mixture.
 Glassware containing this material was produced in several countries, including Scandinavia, Italy, and the Czech Republic.

 Costume jewellers such as Weiss Company, Kramer of New York, and others in the U.S. and Europe took advantage of the twin nature of this glass, creating glass rhinestones that they used in their pieces.